PrajwalRedee/Formula-1-Data-Analysis/README.md

 ## Summary

-* We have statistics of each driver, like
+* Statistics of each driver, like
     - nationality
     - Number of races
     - points